containers/youki/docs/doc-draft.md

 This handles creation of the container process.
 The main youki process creates the intermediate process and the intermediate process creates the container process (init process).
 The hierarchy is: `main youki process -> intermediate process -> init process`

 The main youki process will set up pipes used as message passing and synchronization mechanism with the init process.
-Youki needs to create/fork two process instead of one is because nuances for the user and pid namespaces.
+The reason youki needs to create/fork two process instead of one is due to the user and pid namespaces.
 In rootless container, we need to first enter user namespace, since all other namespaces requires CAP_SYSADMIN.
 When unshare or set_ns into pid namespace, only the children of the current process will enter into a different pid namespace.
 As a result, we must first fork a process to enter into user namespace, call unshare or set_ns for pid namespace, then fork again to enter into the correct pid namespace.

 Note: clone(2) offers us the ability to enter into user and pid namespace by creatng only one process.
 However, clone(2) can only create new pid namespace, but cannot enter into existing pid namespaces.
 Therefore, to enter into existing pid namespaces, we would need to fork twice.
 Currently, there is no getting around this limitation.